arapulido/katacoda-scenarios/datadog-operator/step6.md

 The [Datadog Cluster Agent](https://docs.datadoghq.com/agent/cluster_agent/) provides a streamlined, centralized approach to collecting cluster level monitoring data.
 By acting as a proxy between the API server and node-based Agents, the Cluster Agent helps to alleviate server load.
 It also relays cluster level metadata to node-based Agents, allowing them to enrich the metadata of locally collected metrics.

-The Cluster Agent is also required to enable the [Kubernetes resources view](https://docs.datadoghq.com/infrastructure/livecontainers/?tab=helm#kubernetes-resources-view) in the Live Containers page, that we will do in this step as well.
+The Cluster Agent is also required to enable the [Kubernetes resources view](https://docs.datadoghq.com/infrastructure/livecontainers/?tab=helm#kubernetes-resources-view) in the Live Containers page.
+We will enable that view in this step as well.

 Open the file called `dd-operator-configs/datadog-cluster-agent.yaml`{{open}} and check the sections `clusterAgent` and `features`: